 How can hyperbolic and spherical spaces yield a viable alternative to the Big Bang?
 Let's combine them in the simplest way possible and see if they account for the universe as we observe it.
 We hypothesize that the universe is bounded at the largest scales by spherical space, and that the spherical space contains a hyperbolic space.
 Is this possible?
 It's not only possible, but mandatory that a hyperbolic space be enclosed by a spherical, as hyperbolic space carries with it an asymptote as a boundary point, i.e. the line in the cone X02-X12-X22 ... -Xn2 = 0.
 It follows that the boundary ∂Hn is a sphere.
 What would such a space look like to live in?
 It would look much like our universe; in fact it accounts nicely for the latest observations.
 The relevant observation is that "nearby" (z<0.5) objects are fainter than expected, therefore they are further away, thus "expansion" has "accelerated".
 But in a hyperbolic universe, the "shells of space" at distance R are larger than the standard 4πR², and so objects there look smaller and fainter than in a flat universe.
 The two tweakable parameters in this model are the degree of hyperbolicity and the radius of a spatial-5D spherical universe which contains the hyperbolic space; these can be combined to match the observations elegantly, without need of accelerated expansion.
 Thus two large extra dimensions are required, either spatial or a time-space composite.
 These extra dimensions can also yield cosmological redshift without the need for physical expansion at all, much less accelerated expansion, thus the model is a static anti-deSitter (AdS) model of the universe which I call the "Hypatia" model.

 Index to my 1990s postings on sci.physics/sci.astro is here.
 Some good speculations, others not.
 In early days I was intrigued by the ideas of Halton Arp, and investigated them via my catalog processing.
 Dr. Arp was gracious throughout, and along the way we published a paper together.
-In the end I found that the bulk data did not support (or oppose) his notion of nearby quasars.
-Which still leaves intriguing galaxy-quasar configurations -- sometimes I feel like I am looking at ghosts or Christmas tree lights out there, but it's not enough to work with.
+In the end I found that the bulk data did not support his notion of nearby quasars -- which however still leaves intriguing galaxy-quasar configurations such as with NGC 3628.
+Sometimes I feel like I am looking at ghosts or Christmas tree lights out there, but it's not enough to work with.

 An interesting topic is the many faint galaxies found along the line of sight to quasars -- the "proximity effect".
 My idea is that these might be reflections of galaxies offset further away, and that some kind of quantum shear effect is responsible, i.e. a new kind of lensing.
 A topic worth watching.